open-revolution/research/imed/proposals-summary.md

 > I believe this is Jamie Love's work ;-) I think it is a continuation / similar to earlier stuff see https://blog.okfn.org/2004/10/30/the-medical-innovation-convention-a-new-global-framework-for-healthcare-research-and-development/ [name=Rufus Pollock]
 > As with a lot of Jamie's work, it's hard to find evidence that there is a link.
 I can find claims that the Medical Innovation Convention/MRDT was the originator.
 However, I can't find any confirmatory evidence.
 Unless I find some evidence of this, I'll just put that MIPF builds conceptually on MIC/MRDT, rather than stating that it is a direct continuation. [name=Rose Hadshar]
+> I had this comment more as a piece of info to you than something we include in the summary.
+I know for a fact this is Love's work but this is not something we need to (or should) mention. [name=Rufus Pollock]

 The Medical Innovation Prize Fund has been proposed in a series of acts by Senator Bernie Sanders in the US.